 - Based on country codes or post/zip codes

-The rates can be offered as a standalone shipping rate (in case of per product shipping) or added to other shipping method rates.
-There is a list of products with a fixed shipping cost while for the remaining it varies depending on the product.
+The rates can be offered as a standalone shipping rate (in case of per-product shipping) or added to other shipping method rates.
+There is a list of products with a fixed shipping cost while the remaining it varies depending on the product.

 This shipping method provides real-time or live shipping quotes.
-Here, rates are obtained from a third party Application Programming Interface (API), for shipping carriers like USPS, DHL, UPS, Canada Post, Australia Post, and FedEx.
-Most of these carriers support box packing or providing rate quotes per product.
+Here, rates are obtained from a third-party Application Programming Interface (API), for shipping carriers like USPS, DHL, UPS, Canada Post, Australia Post, and FedEx.
+Most of these carriers support box packing or provide rate quotes per product.
 They can be customized to show multiple rates or the cheapest rate.

 WooCommerce Shipping Settings